eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Transport Considerations {#transport-considerations}

 The ECA protocol is transport-agnostic.
 It requires only that peers have a mechanism to publish and retrieve immutable cryptographic artifacts from a pre-defined Artifact Repository.
-The Static Artifact Exchange (SAE) protocol [I-D.sae-protocol] is specified as the recommended pattern to fulfill this requirement.
+The Static Artifact Exchange (SAE) protocol [@I-D.ritz-sae] is specified as the recommended pattern to fulfill this requirement.
 SAE's static, "publish-then-poll" model is intentionally chosen to minimize the attack surface associated with traditional, dynamic APIs.
 By avoiding direct request processing, it eliminates entire classes of vulnerabilities like injection and parser flaws, ensuring that protocol security is derived from the cryptographic content of the artifacts alone.

 # Operational Considerations {#operational-considerations}

-For detailed operational guidance including scalability, time synchronization, addressing complexity, and provisioning patterns, see [I-D.eca-impl] Section 5.
+**Scalability:** The use of a simple artifact repository allows for high scalability using standard web infrastructure like CDNs and object storage.

+**Time Synchronization:** Reasonably synchronized time is REQUIRED for proper validation of the `nbf` and `exp` time windows (Gate 5 skew tolerance: ±60s).
+The use of a time synchronization protocol like NTP [@?RFC5905] is RECOMMENDED.
+Polling MUST use exponential backoff with jitter.

+**Addressing Complexity:** The multi-phase design of ECA is intentionally confined to the infrastructure layer to provide a simple and secure operational experience.
+ECA's cryptographic machinery is expected to be abstracted away from the end-user.
+The prototype implementation demonstrates this, executing a complete, parallel attestation with a single command (e.g. `eca-toolchain attest --manifest ./manifest.yml`), similar to how a sophisticated suite of standards (SMTP, DKIM, etc.) underpins a simple email "send" button.

+## Provisioning and Repository Access {#provisioning-and-repository-access}

+The ECA protocol requires the Attester to publish artifacts while adhering to the **Privileged Credential Vacuum** design principle (see [](#core-design-principles)).
+This is achievable using standard cloud primitives that grant ephemeral, narrowly-scoped write capabilities without provisioning long-term secrets.
+Common patterns include the control plane injecting a time-limited pre-signed URL (e.g., for Amazon S3 or GCS) or a short-lived, scoped OAuth2 token for the instance to use.
+In this model, the Attester is granted the temporary *capability* to write to its specific repository path, fulfilling the protocol's needs without violating the zero-trust principle of verify-then-trust.
+Verifiers MUST NOT rely on any CA or key material delivered by the Attester for appraisal trust establishment.
+This reinforces the requirement in [](#protocol-requirements-normative).

 # IANA Considerations {#iana-considerations}